-The minimum legal requirements for oil storage depends on where you are in the UK and what your stored oil will be used for or if it’s waste oil.
+The minimum legal requirements for storing oil depends on where you are in the UK and what your stored oil will be used for.

 Check the details below to find what applies to your oil store.

 If you store oil at your home for heating or cooking it’s a legal requirement to meet current building regulations every time you have a new or replacement oil tank.